ChrisEngstrom/VLC_NowPlaying/README.md

 Link to script on [OBS Forums](https://obsproject.com/forum/resources/vlc-nowplaying.244/)

 ## Updates

+    Version 1.6.0
+        - Added handling for Unicode BOM as well as some minor optimizations

     Version 1.5.0
         - Unicode characters should now be supported in the meta-data